Md-Emon-Hasan/ML-Project-Student-Performance-Prediction-using-Docker-and-CI-CD-Pipeline/README.md

 ## 📖 Introduction

 This repository demonstrates a machine learning project focused on predicting student performance based on various features.
-The project showcases the use of Docker for containerization, CI/CD pipelines with GitHub Actions, and deployment on Render for live demonstrations.
+The project showcases the use of Docker for containerization, CI/CD pipelines with GitHub Actions demonstrations.

 ---